 Minchan Kim

 I am an undergraduate student in Computer Science at Seoul National University.
-I am currently working in SNU Vision & Learning Lab, advised by Prof. Gunhee Kim.
+I am currently working as a visiting researcher at SNU Physical Intelligence Lab, advised by Prof. Youngjae Yu.
 I have also had the opportunity to collaborate on research with Prof. Yejin Choi at Stanford and Prof. Niloofar Mireshghallah, Prof. Akari Asai, and Prof. Graham Neubig at CMU.

-My research centers on advancing machine learning systems for personal intelligence with a strong emphasis on security and privacy.
-Specifically, my research interests include (1) recording individuals’ everyday lives as permanent data, (2) developing long-term memory systems for these multimodal records, (3) training imitation agents to learn their own cognitive and behavioral dynamics, and (4) ensuring security and privacy in both long-term memory systems and imitation agent training.
+My research centers on developing data infrastructure for personal computer-use agents with a strong emphasis on security and privacy.
+Specifically, my research interests include (1) recording individuals’ everyday experiences as permanent data, (2) developing long-term memory systems for these multimodal streams, (3) training computer-use agents that truly understand users’ context and preferences, and (4) ensuring security and privacy in both memory systems and agent training.

 News